-- 1. We provide an algorithm that ensures that sharing takes place only if each company sees its costs reduced and that the sharing scheme ensures that all potential players can engage to identify cost reducing swaps, while ensuring no information is shared other than what can be concluded from the final swapped points. - 2.
-Show how incentive compatibility can be proven; by demonstrating on this algorithm that honesty on the part of the collaborators is ensured by guaranteeing that either it can be detected that one participant is cheating (and thus gets thrown out of future collaborations) or that the cheating is not incentive compatible, i.e., the cheater is worse off.
+1. We provide an algorithm that ensures that sharing takes place only if each company sees its costs reduced and that the sharing scheme ensures that all potential players can engage to identify cost-reducing swaps, while ensuring no information is shared other than what can be concluded from the final swapped points.

+2. We prove incentive compatibility of the associated algorithm by demonstrating that honesty on the part of the collaborators is ensured by guaranteeing that either it can be detected that one participant is cheating (and thus gets thrown out of future collaborations) or that the cheating is not incentive compatible; i.e., the cheater is worse off.
+3. We show that the algorithm, implemented in a decentralized manner, affords the globally optimal split of loads for a specific setting.

-- 3. We show that the algorithm, implemented in a decentralized manner, affords the globally optimal split of loads for a specific setting. - 4.
-We apply the algorithm proposed to an empirical dataset from a transportation company that provided us with 11 weeks of pickup and delivery data.
-While the algorithm proposed is a heuristic in the context of vehicle routing, it uses the state of the art techniques in data encryption and secure multi-party computation techniques that guarantee that the security requirements are met.
-The empirical data suggests the delivered value of the algorithm.
-Empirical results suggest the potential to reduce costs by over 15% based on application of the algorithm.
+4. We apply the algorithm proposed to an empirical data set from a transportation company that provided us with 11 weeks of pick-up and delivery data.
+Although the algorithm proposed is a heuristic in the context of vehicle routing, it uses the state-of-the-art techniques in data encryption and secure multiparty computation techniques that guarantee that the security requirements are met.
+The empirical data suggest the delivered value of the algorithm.
+Empirical results suggest that the potential to reduce costs is over 15% based on application of the algorithm.

-One goal of this paper is to provide an application of cryptographic techniques as an enabler of operational efficiency in a decentralized ownership environment.
+This paper thus provides an application of cryptographic techniques as an enabler of operational efficiency in a decentralized ownership environment.
 We also suggest the associated methodological issues as a potentially fruitful area of research in operations management.
-In addition, several combinatorial problems can be solved by using the space filling curve as a heuristic.
+In addition, several combinatorial problems can be solved by using the space-filling curve as a heuristic.
 For such problem contexts, our paper provides a template to generate secure implementations.

-The next section gives a formal treatment of the algorithm, along with proofs that it achieves a one-dimensionally optimal result, that nothing is disclosed that is not obvious from the result, and that cheating is not incentive compatible i.e., it is detrimental to the cheater.
-In Section 2.5, we show that the algorithm can be securely used among multiple parties.
-In Section 3, we provide results when this approach is applied to a set of real shipping transactions.
-In the Appendix, we provide notation and formal proofs of the theorems in the text.
+The next section gives a formal treatment of the algorithm, along with proofs, showing that it achieves a one-dimensionally optimal result, that nothing is disclosed, that is not obvious from the result, and that cheating is not incentive compatible; i.e., it is detrimental to the cheater.
+In §2.5, we show that the algorithm can be securely used among multiple parties.
+In §3, we provide results when this approach is applied to a set of real shipping transactions.
+In the appendix, we provide notation and formal proofs of the theorems in the text.